-• Set 1: CHM 131 and CHM 131A
+Set 1: CHM 131 and CHM 131A

-• Set 2: CHM 151
+• Set 2: CHM 151 Corequisites: None

-This course provides a survey of major functional classes of compounds in organic and biochemistry.
-Topics include structure, properties, and reactions of the major organic and biological molecules and basic principles of metabolism.
+This course provides a survey of major functional classes of compounds in organic and Topics include biochemistry. structure, properties, and reactions of the major organic and biological molecules and basic principles of metabolism.
 Upon completion, students should be able to demonstrate an understanding of fundamental chemical concepts needed to pursue studies in related professional fields.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Natural Sciences.